snillah/class-python/syllabus.md

 To-do list manager (with file saving)

+api project

 Simple student marks system

-👉 This syllabus will make you job-ready for scripting, automation, and basic application building.
+ This syllabus will make you job-ready for scripting, automation, and basic application building.